ericjeker/sfml-breakout/README.md

 scenes in two different modes: single or additive. `Single` mode cleans up the previously loaded scenes before loading the new scene. `Additive` loads the new scene on top of the previous one as to create an overlay system.

-Scenes are initialized in the `SceneManager::LoadScene()` function.
+Scenes are initialized in the `SceneManager::LoadScene()` function and shutdown in the `SceneManager::UnloadScene()` function.

 ## Scene

-A scene is a cohesive set of game objects (entities) add to the Flecs world.
-Each scene has its own root entity to which all other entities are added.
+A scene is a cohesive set of game objects (entities) added to the Flecs world.
+Each scene has its own root entity to which all other entities are children of.
 When a scene is unloaded, the root entity is destroyed along with all its children.

+On initialization, they will instantiate entities and register scene-local systems when necessary.
+The scene-local systems will be unregistered when the scene is unloaded.
+They operate only on the local entities.

+A scene should hold no state.
+All states should be stored in the Flecs world as Singletons or Entities.
+A scene should be serializable to allow for a future save/load mechanism.

 ## Flecs Architecture